 Paderne: Ruined castle liberated from Moor occupation in 1248 by Dom Paulo Peres Correia.

 Ponte Grande: Impressive caverns with large arches, and also the underwater caverns of Grutas do Xorino.

 Albufeira tourist office is on Rua 5 de Outobro, just before the tunnel to Albufeira beach.
-Here you can find information regarding additional places of interest such as the new Virtual Archaeological Museum, Montechoro Family Fun Park, Sir Cliff Richards Winery in Guia and Algarve Shopping Centre and the Zoomarine theme park.
+Here you can find information regarding additional places of interest such as the new Virtual Archaeological Museum, Montechoro Family Fun Park, Sir Cliff Richards Winery in Guia, not far from the Algarve Shopping Centre and the Zoomarine theme park.
 Plus, the Balaia golf course is just 2 miles away from Albufeira.